Why a mysterious black briefcase follows the US president everywhere

 According to Patterson, some aides chased after Clinton while he jogged around the White House compound — all the while lugging the 45-pound briefcase.

-The football first appeared during the Kennedy administration, shortly after the Cuban missile crisis in 1962.
+The lethal luggage first appeared during the Kennedy administration, shortly after the Cuban missile crisis in 1962.

 It became immediately clear to top national-security officers that the president needed unlimited access to nuclear war plans after he reportedly posed the following questions during a National Security Council meeting: